szclsya/sasm/doc/usage.md

 oma remove PKG1 PKG2 ...
 ```

-This will remove designated packages alongside their dependencies from the system.
+This will remove designated packages alongside **all** their dependencies from the system.

 Note that just like the previous case, you may see omakase upgrade (or even install) packages when using `remove` subcommand.